Ewelina-EN/faq-accordion-card/README.md

 # Frontend Mentor - FAQ accordion card solution.

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
-I complete the challenge without using JavaScript.
+I completed the challenge without using JavaScript.
 On my GitHub profile you can find a second version of this project using JavaScript.

 ## Table of contents